bioinfo-pf-curie/proteinfold/docs/installation.md

 * The [geniac demo](https://github.com/bioinfo-pf-curie/geniac-demo) provides a toy pipeline to test and practise *Geniac*.
 * The [geniac template](https://github.com/bioinfo-pf-curie/geniac-template) provides a pipeline template to start a new pipeline.

-The pipeline can be installed with the [geniac](https://github.com/bioinfo-pf-curie/geniac) toolbx as described in the next sections.
+The pipeline can be installed with the [geniac](https://github.com/bioinfo-pf-curie/geniac) toolbox as described in the next sections.

 ### Install conda